tkf/emacs-jedi/README.rst

    `load-path`.
 3. Install Jedi_ and python-epc_ by ``make requirements`` or ``pip install jedi epc`` if you want to determine where to install them.
-   If you don't use the make command, you need to set `jedi:server-command` appropriately.
 4. Add ``(require 'jedi)`` in your Emacs configuration.